ltzmax/maxcogs/README.md

     - Easter hunt cog that provides a fun Easter-themed game where users can hunt for eggs, work for egg shards, give eggs to others or steal, and earn achievements.
 - Enforce
     - Requires users to accept ToS and privacy policy before using any bot commands.
-- ForwadDeleter
-    - A cog that deletes forwarded messages and allows them in specified channels or by roles.
 - GitHub
     - GitHub RSS Commit Feeds
 - Heist